syndesisio/syndesis/install/kubernetes/README.md

 ```

 ### Docker Registry
 This requires a little explanation.

+Any images on kubernetes platforms are fetched via an URL from a single location, a registry.
+This registry can be public, eg. `docker.hub.io`, or private, eg. `https://my.private.reg:5000`.
+The platform does not care except that it has been given access.
+For secure access, ie. _https_, a certificate is required that has been signed by the platform's own Certificate Authority (CA).

+#### Using docker-env
+The image is fetched from the external registry and placed in Minikube's own docker, tagged with the full name of the source registry.
+Therefore, one alternative is to build images directly into Minikube by first re-pointing the local docker daemon, using [docker-env](https://minikube.sigs.k8s.io/docs/commands/docker-env).
+This is regarded as the most efficient way of working if images are being rebuilt and debugged on a frequent basis.

+#### Using an independent secure registry
-When the operator image is built, it then needs to be pushed to a registry that Minikube is able to access.
-Of course, it's possible to push the images to `hub.docker.io` but uploading images to the internet only to bring them back down is a bit of a waste.
-Unlike Openshift, Minikube does not have an out-of-the-box turn-key registry to build into (it does have a registry addon but doesn't seem to work correctly!).
-So, (for the moment) this provides a private secure registry for Minikube access.
+Rather than pushing directly into Minikube's docker, images can be pushed into an interim registry, from which Minikube can access and fetch.
+Of course, it is possible to push the images to `hub.docker.io` but uploading images to the internet only to download them is a little wasteful.
+Minikube does include a registry-addon but it is currently insecure and has to be accessed using `localhost`.
+After some experimentation, this was dropped in favour of setting up a private secure registry in docker.

 A hostname should be chosen and assigned to **REGHOST**.
 This is a hostname that points to an IP address, accessible by Minikube and will be used in registry-access commands, eg. `https://${REGHOST}:5000/v2/_catalog`.
-This hostname will be assigned as the CN value to a signed TLS certificate allowing the registry to be accessed via _https_.
-Without this, both Docker and Minikube would require their configurations editing to allow insecure registries, ie. basic _http_.
+This hostname will be assigned as the CN value to a Minikube-CA-signed TLS certificate allowing the registry to be accessed securely via _https_.
+Without this, both Docker and Minikube would require their configurations to be edited to allow insecure registries, ie. basic _http_.

 ##### Registry Pre-requisite
 Whereas commands like `curl` allow Certificate-Authority (CA) certificates to be specified on the CLI, Docker does not (grrr!).
 Therefore, if Docker encounters a secure registry, eg. when pushing, and does not recognise the CA it errors with _certificate signed by unknown authority_.
 So, Docker needs to be informed of the Minikube CA and this is done by: